niikmynick/addressBook/README.md

 if you use python version 3.5 and lower, you need to install a python pickle module or update your version of python

+create a txt file and copy the path to it

+replace value of var 'BOOK' to your path

 how to use:

-To perform the add operation, enter the name, phone number and command in the input field in the following format: add-name-phone.
+to perform the add operation, enter the name, phone number and command in the input field in the following format: add-name-phone.

-To perform the delete operation, enter the name, phone number, and command in the input field in the following format: delete-name.
+to perform the delete operation, enter the name, phone number, and command in the input field in the following format: delete-name.

-It is also possible to view already recorded contacts from the file, you just need to enter the 'view'command
+it is also possible to view already recorded contacts from the file, you just need to enter the 'view'command

+to stop execution enter 'stop'